Mitravasu/CSCD25DataStoryFinal/README.md

 To answer our third sub-question, we will repeat the steps for the first sub-question, but for positively voted comments.

 By answering these three sub-questions, we will be able to determine the difference in attitudes towards negatively voted comments between specialized and generalized communities.

+# Instructions to run the code

+1. Install pipenv
+2. Run `pipenv shell` to activate the virtual environment
+3. Run `pipenv install` to install the dependencies
+4. Select the pipenv shell as the kernel for the jupyter notebook
+5. Run the jupyter notebook